-In the context of the Newari community, dugu puja can be considered as an annual puja of the Newars.
+In the context of the Newari community, dugu puja can be considered an annual puja of the Newars.
 People worship the ‘Kul Devta’ ( the idol god of the clan) on this day.

 The deity of Dugu Puja or Dewali puja is called ‘Digu dya’.
-As the word, dugu refers to the male goat in the Newari tongue, they worship it first and sacrifice it in the name of their linage god.
+As the word, dugu refers to the male goat in the Newari tongue, they worship it first and sacrifice it in the name of their lineage god.

 The deity of Digu Puja can often be seen as an open diety.
 You can see the shrines worshipped on Digu Puja in open places.
 However, the whole process of worshipping and sacrificing on that day remains completely hidden from the people of another lineage.

 Along with the different caste systems in newar communities, the day for calling Dugu Puja also varies as per their caste.